London to Amsterdam Cycle Challenge

 • Return to London from Amsterdam via train.

-• Transport your bike back to London to the MUFG Ropemaker Street Office on the day after the event.
+• Transportation of your bike back to London to the MUFG Ropemaker Street office on the day after the event.
 If you’d like it sent to a specific location or the bike to be stored by our team beyond this day, this can be arranged, but additional costs may apply.

 • You will need to commit to raising £750.00 for our charity partners across the region.
 Full guidance on how to do this will be provided once you have registered.